-In 2018, the Department of Health and Social Care (DHSC) recognised the huge, and as yet untapped, potential for senior nurses and midwives to contribute to a number of key priorities for the National Institute for Health Research (NIHR).
+In 2018, the Department of Health and Social Care (DHSC) recognised the huge, and as yet untapped, potential for senior nurses and midwives to contribute to a number of key priorities for the NIHR.
 In response, we introduced the 70@70: The NIHR Senior Nurse and Midwife Research Leader Programme.

 The 70@70 programme (funded by DHSC, through the NIHR) is aimed at senior nurse and midwife clinical leaders with demonstrable experience of building a research-led care environment for patients and who have a record of developing existing practice, working within and contributing to a research rich environment.